thomas159/ricoinfojs/README.md

 Start locally with `npn dev start`

-Export pages using `npx next build && npm next export` and find your static content in the `out` directory.
+Export pages using `npx next build && npx next export` and find your static content in the `out` directory.